Kiddie-1410/Phongs-Adventure/_posts/2023-10-15-hotel_reservation_prediction-code.markdown

 > For the conclusion, the model have the best performance is KNN, second model is Decision Tree.
 > Should not use GNB for this data.

-For better view please check this post
+For better view please check [presentation post.](/Phongs-Adventure/_posts/2023-10-15-hotel_reservation_prediction_presentation.markdown)